K-Lesha/Guest-list-synch-with-desktop/README.md

    2. AuthorisationModule
    3. EventListModule
    4. GuestListModule,
+   5. AddModifyGuestModule,
+   6. OneGuestModule,

 — In "Services" folder
-   5. FirebaseService
+   7. FirebaseService
-   6. FirebaseDatabaseService
+   8. FirebaseDatabaseService
-   7. GoogleSpreadsheetService
+   9. GoogleSpreadsheetService
+   10. AlertsFactory

 Application in current state can manage user registration and login process that I'll use for my future features.
 It already can:
-   1. write and read data in cloud database,
+   1. read and write data in cloud database,
    2. register user via Firebase +Facebook and +Google
    3. read and write information to Google Spreadsheets.
    4. shows everything at the users screen.